Better Together: Meet the Environmental Leaders Committed to Sustainability Innovation in the Beverage SectorAugust 29, 2019 | BIER

 Last year, we welcomed two new faces from Constellation Brands: Luis Julián Hernandez, EHS and Compliance Director, and Leticia Acosta, Senior Corporate Manager of Global Environmental Sustainability.
 Alvaro Canche, Sustainability Manager for the Beer Division, also continues to drive collaborations with Constellation Brands colleagues in Mexico.

 Diageo is another founding member company that brings sustainability leaders with unique perspectives and expertise to the BIER consortium.

 Michael Wilson, Global Environmental Sustainability Director, has been working in the food and beverage industry since 1988, holding multiple positions and gaining experience in technical management and supply chain innovation.
-He serves as Diageo’s Steering Committee representative, and shares his expertise with the Benchmarking and Technology working groups.
+He serves as Diageo’s Steering Committee representative and shares his expertise with the Benchmarking and Technology working groups.

-Michael Alexander, Global Head of Water, Environment, Agriculture Sustainability, is a leader with more than 20 years of experience in sustainability strategy development, implementation, and evaluation.
+Michael Alexander, Global Head of Water, Environment, and Agriculture Sustainability, is a leader with more than 20 years of experience in sustainability strategy development, implementation, and evaluation.
 He participates in BIER’s Water and Public Relations & Communications working groups.

 “Brewing a Better World” is HEINEKEN’s motto, making the company and its environmental experts a welcome part of the BIER team.

 Paul Bruijn, who is part of the BIER Steering Committee, leader for the Energy & Climate working group, and participant in the Benchmarking working group, started his environmental career back in 1989 as a HEINEKEN research scientist.
 He’s been with the company ever since and has grown into the role of Senior Global Lead for Safety and Environment.
 He also represents BIER and provides input into the European Commission’s Product Environmental Footprint (PEF) pilots.